Wind By Ted Hughes Poem

 II.
 A Linguistic Landscape: Unpacking Hughes' Mastery of Language

 The poem is structured in free verse, allowing for a natural flow that mirrors the unpredictable nature of the wind.
-The short, sharp lines create a sense of urgency and chaos, reflecting the wind's erratic movements.
+Also, the short, sharp lines create a sense of urgency and chaos, reflecting the wind's erratic movements.
 The use of enjambment, where sentences run from one line to the next without punctuation, further enhances this feeling of relentless momentum.
 This stylistic choice makes the reading experience itself somewhat turbulent, mimicking the wind’s disruptive power.

 III.
 Symbolism and Interpretation: Beyond the Surface